Subspace clustering using a symmetric low-rank representation: Experiments

-Table \ref{h155tb1} and \ref{h155tb2} show the average clustering errors of the different algorithms on all 156 sequences of the Hopkins 155 database, using two experimental settings.
+Table \ref{h155tb1} and \ref{h155tb2} show the average clustering errors of the different algorithms on all 155 sequences of the Hopkins 155 database, using two experimental settings.
+In both experimental settings, eLRRSC obtained competitive clustering results and significantly outperformed the other algorithms.
+Specifically, LRRSC obtained $1.5\%$ and $1.56\%$, and eLRRSC obtained $0.86\%$ and $1.3\%$ clustering errors for the two experimental settings.
+This confirms the effectiveness and robustness of LRRSC and eLRRSC for the segmentation of different motion subspaces by exploiting the angular information of the principal directions of the symmetric low-rank representation of each motion.
 We note that the accuracy of LRRSC was very similar for the two experimental settings.
 This confirms that the feature trajectories of each sequence in a video approximately lie close to a $4n$-dimensional linear subspace of the $2F$-dimensional ambient space \cite{Boult1991Factor}.
-In both experimental settings, LRRSC obtained competitive clustering results and significantly outperformed the other algorithms.
-Specifically, LRRSC obtained $1.5\%$ and $1.56\%$ clustering errors for the two experimental settings.
-This confirms the effectiveness and robustness of LRRSC for the segmentation of different motion subspaces by exploiting the angular information of the principal directions of the symmetric low-rank representation of each motion.
-Note that LRR and SSC perform better than LRR-PSD, LSA, and LRSC, and are effective and robust methods for motion segmentation.
-The computational cost of LRSC is much lower than the other algorithms.
-The computational cost of LRR is lower than the low-rank representation based methods (LRRSC and LRR-PSD).
+The computational costs of eLRRSC, SLRR and LRSC are much lower than the other algorithms.
+Hence, LRRSC and eLRRSC are effective and robust methods for motion segmentation.
+The computational cost of LRR is lower than the LRR-based methods (LRRSC and LRR-PSD).
 This is because LRR applies the dictionary learning method to improve performance, while LRRSC uses one SVD computation at each iteration and the original data's dictionary.